infews/infews.github.io/source/resume/dwfrank.html.md

 #### Senior Engineering Manager, PKS <span class="duration">2018 October - 2020 January </span>

-PKS (now known as [TKGI][tkgi]) was a jointly-developed Kubernetes distribution from Pivotal & VMware that was a service for Pivotal Cloud Foundry (now known as [Tanzu Application Service][tas].
+PKS (now known as [TKGI][tkgi]) was a jointly-developed Kubernetes distribution from Pivotal & VMware that was a service for Pivotal Cloud Foundry.
 Pivotal was acquired by VMware in late 2019.

 - Reported to VP of Engineering as part of leadership team.
   - Restaffed team of 10-12 developers from Ireland to the US.